 When we visit other countries, we always lean towards famous Architectural Monuments in the area.
 Like many others, we take the same old pictures that are pegged mainstream all over social media.
 We are not saying that you shouldn’t visit places like Taj Mahal, The Great Wall of China or the Colosseum.
 The three mentioned are still few of the iconic buildings in the whole world.
-We are just advising you to get lost and immerse in other cultures because you’ll never what you’ll find.
+We are just advising you to get lost and immerse in other cultures because you’ll never what you’ll find. ou can rent a car in Italy to discover all these places.
+There are also works of art acquired from the decays which became known as sculptures and these were Farnese Hercules and Farnese Bull.

 It’s time to rediscover and explore Architectural Monuments that are yet known to the public.
 With less popularity, these wonders prove that there is just as much beauty in places hidden from plain sight.